Animal health

 Warts may be easier to see on human skin, but cats are also susceptible to them.
 As with humans, warts on cats can have various underlying causes.
 They are generally benign skin growths, but the types of warts cats can develop are specific to the species.
 Many are related to the feline papillomavirus, but...

-If you think your cat is pregnant, whether planned or unplanned, you need some basic information about what to expect and how to make sure your cat has a healthy pregnancy.
+If you think your cat is pregnant, whether planned or unplanned, you need some basic information about what to expect and how to ensure your cat has a healthy pregnancy.
 It is also important that you learn to recognize if your cat is in labor, in case there is a problem that requires your intervention...

-Famciclovir is a prodrug, meaning its a drug that becomes pharmacologically active once metabolized.
+Famciclovir is a prodrug, meaning it's a drug that becomes pharmacologically active once metabolized.
 After metabolism, famciclovir is transformed into the active metabolite penciclovir.
 The action of this metabolized prodrug works by inhibiting viral replication of viral nucleic acid.
 For this reason, it...

 Gastrointestinal diseases are relatively common in felines.
 They can be accompanied by various symptoms, all of which need to be monitored by their caregivers.
 Constipation is a digestive problem which can go unnoticed by cat guardians, especially if they do not check their litter regularly.
 The underlying...